Soif-Art Rosé 2020

 The Rosé produced in 2020 are fresh and fruity, with a lighter colour compared to the previous years.
 But the taste is still the same, tasty and full of aromas.

 The grapes are picked fresh, early in the morning to be pressed at the right temperature, between 8 and 14 Celsius degrees, to avoid any chance premature oxidation of their juices.
 This will preserve all the different tastes of the grape varieties.
 Grapes are then placed in a pneumatic press which carefully preserves them from excessive crushing.
 The so-called ‘must’ passes into stainless steel tanks which are temperature controlled, then it is racked.
 This process eliminates any coarse particles which would suppress any delicate flavour.

 We are now at the crucial stage where the alcoholic fermentation changes grape juice into the wine you will be able to taste today.
 Yeast is about to work for about two weeks, at temperatures between 12 and 16 degrees.
 Sustaining these temperatures allows the yeasts to work very slowly, to their full scope, and thereby the wines develop their maximum flavours – alchemy at work.

 For this wine, we wanted to keep its light sweetness which is why we stopped the alcoholic fermentation prematurely in order to give it a fruity hint carried by the sugary residues.

-Taste: We find the greed of currants and wild strawberries, supported by a slight sweetness.
-The final deviates on English candy, and is quite addictive.
+Taste : We find the greed and explosiveness of currants, supported by a slight sweetness.
+The final deviates on English candy, and pink berries.

 Food pairings: As an aperitif, on a dried tomato pie or for the most gourmet, on a strawberry tart.